bokkenka/SlitherlinkBoard/README.md

 # SlitherlinkBoard

 This is a simple Python / Kivy program to play Slitherlink.
-All it is is the board.
+It is only the board.
 It does not create puzzles.
 It does not solve puzzles.
 It does not check solutions.

 You will need to supply a valid puzzle.
 I suggest [Krazy Dad](https://krazydad.com/slitherlink/).